schuster-rainer/refigur8tor/README.rst

 About
 -----

-ReFigur8tor - initially ReFigur8thor (with puns intended of course) - is a control template for a Reason Combinator.
+ReFigur8tor - initially ReFigur8thor (with puns intended of course) - started as a control template for a Reasons Combinator and will eventually grow into a Remote Codec and templates for all Devices.
 Right now it has two Multiballs controlling the Knobs on the combinator, the 4 buttons as well as Pitch Bend and Modulation Wheel.

 I will soon enhance it for the Performance controls like breath and so on.
 I'm very happy right now with the performance.